WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 }
 ```

 In the match expression for this code, we add a variable called `state` to the pattern that matches values of the variant `Coin::Quarter`.
-When a `Coin::Quarter` matches, the `state` variable will bind to the value of that quarter’s state.
+When a `Coin::Quarter` matches, the `state` variable will bind to the value of that quarter's state.
 Then we can use `state` in the code for that arm, like so:

 ```rust
 fn value_in_cents(coin: Coin) -> u8 {